y2737924daohegua/corber/pages/installation.md

 #### Project Setup

-From a supported JS projected, run `corber init`.
+From a supported JavaScript projected, run `corber init`.
 For a list of supported projects, see [framework integrations](/pages/frameworks/index).

 This will: